 If you are bitten by a dog who is unlicensed, unvaccinated or whose ownership and vaccination status is unknown, you may need to receive preventative vaccinations for rabies which will add considerable cost to your medical care.
-It is very important to work with your insurance agent, local animal control authorities, your doctor and your attorney to ensure that your medical needs are fully evaluated and your medical costs will be compensated.
+It is imperative to work with local animal control authorities, your doctor, and your attorney to ensure that your medical needs are thoroughly evaluated.

 No, Florida law does not have a “one bite” rule for dog bites.
 A dog owner does not escape liability for a dog bite in Florida if the dog has never bitten before.
 Instead, Florida dog bite owners are generally liable to the victims even the very first time it bites.
 Some exceptions apply.

 Florida law 767.04 is Florida’s dog bite law.
 Florida law says that a dog owner is liable for damages because of a dog bite even if the owner has no prior knowledge of the dog’s propensity to bite.
 In other words, if a dog bites, the dog owner pays for the victim’s damages.
 The bite victim doesn’t have to show how the dog owner acted unreasonably or created an unsafe situation.
 Instead, any time that the dog bites, it’s the legal responsibility of the dog owner to cover the damages of the victim.